Skip to content

 Supported Protocols

-bilbycast-edge is a pure-Rust media gateway supporting multiple transport protocols for professional broadcast and streaming workflows.
-All protocol implementations are native Rust with no C library dependencies.
+bilbycast-edge is a media gateway supporting multiple transport protocols for professional broadcast and streaming workflows.

 • Direction: Input